 To customize your filter and policy settings, see the IPMI Specification 2.0 rev. 1.1 documentation.

 The latest IPMI specifications are available from the IPMI section of the Intel website:

 Usually, customization in the SNMP Network Management Software is the preferred method, because it can be done one time at a central location.
-Therefore, the settings below send all events for all sensors to the SNMP network management software.
-These are very low traffic events and therefore should not result in any significant network usage.
+Therefore, the following settings send all events for all sensors to the SNMP network management software.
+These events are low traffic events and therefore do not result in any significant network usage.

-The following commands set up SNMP to allow all events:
+To set up SNMP filters to allow all events:

-ipmitool raw 4 0x12 0x6 0x10 0x80 1 1 0 0xff 0xff 0xff 0xff 0xff 0xff 0xff 0 0xff 0 0 0xff 0
+ipmitool raw 4 0x12 0x6 0x10 0x80 1 1 0 0xff 0xff 0xff 0xff 0xff 0xff 0xff 0 0xff 0 0 0xff 0 0 0xff 0